 For nearly half a century, there has been the belief that a female ghost roams the hallways of the main inn.
 The spirit is referred to as the Pink Lady because of the flowing pink gown she wears.

 It is believed the young woman was a guest in room 545 in the 1920s.
 She either jumped or was pushed to her death in the Palm Court, five floors below.
-No records exist that support these claims, but the incident may have been kept quiet to avoid negative publicity.
-Nevertheless, reports of her sightings still occur; some say they see a pink mist, others a full apparition of a young long-haired beauty in a pink gown.
+No records support these claims, but the incident may have been kept quiet to avoid negative publicity.
+Nevertheless, reports of her sightings still occur; some say they see a pink mist, others a full apparition of a young, long-haired beauty in a pink gown.

 Legend says two lovers were to be married at the hotel in 1907, but the groom met an untimely death on his way to the wedding.
-His then-distraught bride threw herself down the elevator shaft, falling 10 stories to her death.
+His then-distraught bride threw herself down the elevator shaft, falling ten stories to her death.
 The bride is said to continue to haunt the halls of this historic hotel.

 The historic property attracts ghost hunters with its three-day ghost hunts.
 Some guests report seeing the apparition of a young boy in their photographs.
 At times, the voice of a boy named "Timmy" can be heard in the hotel basement.